OndrejMottl/OCCR_R-Ratepol_workshop/part_1_geochemical_data.md

 <img src="part_1_geochemical_data_files/figure-commonmark/plot%20uncertainty%20matrix-1.png" data-fig-align="center" />

-We can visualise all age-depth “possible ages” together as the range of values.
-Here, each line representing one sampled depth in our record.
+We can visualize all age-depth “possible ages” together as the range of values.
+Here, each line represents one sampled depth in our record.

 ``` r
 data_age_uncertainties %>%